 Faculty Science and Technology Acquisition and Retention (STARs) Program

 The Faculty STARs Program has evolved and expanded from the original proposal approved by The University of Texas System Board of Regents in August 2004.
-The Faculty STARs, STARs Plus, Rising STARs, Translational STARs and Teaching STARs programs are described below.
+The Faculty STARs, STARs Plus, Rising STARs, and Translational STARs programs are described below.

 In August 2004, the UT Board of Regents approved an allocation of funds to be awarded to institutions to help attract and retain the best-qualified faculty.
-This Faculty STARs program was funded through Permanent University Fund bond proceeds (LERR funds) to help purchase state-of-the-art research equipment and make necessary laboratory renovations to encourage faculty members to perform their research at U. T. institutions.
+This Faculty STARs program is funded through Permanent University Fund bond proceeds (LERR funds) to help purchase state-of-the-art research equipment and make necessary laboratory renovations to encourage faculty members to perform their research at U. T. institutions.
+These funds are meant to supplement institutional resources.
 The Board has allocated STARs funds to both general academic and to health institutions.

 (Information about the Academic Institutions STARs Program )